Empire Earth: Empire Earth (2001)

+Empire Earth II (2005)

 Empire Earth II was released in 2005, two years after Empires: Dawn of the Modern World.
 Empire Earth II was developed by Mad Doc Software and published by Sierra Entertainment since Stainless Steel Studios left the project to develop Empires: Dawn of the Modern World.
 Empire Earth II used revamped graphics and weather effects, but still retained the original feel of Empire Earths gameplay.
 The game was received relatively well (about 79% on average according to MetaCritic), a little lower than the original Empire Earth and Empires: Dawn of the Modern World.